 Giddings whispered in my ear, 'Inspector, there is nothing notable to be found here!'

 I whispered to him, 'For now, we are finished here.
 Let us return to the Police Station in Devizes'.

-Once we returned to the Police Station, I was notified by one of the officers of the identity of the proprietor of the manor that had intrigued me.
+Once we had returned to the Police Station, I was notified by one of the officers of the identity of the proprietor of the manor that had intrigued me.
 His identity was Lord Alden Dancey.
 The officer also had told me that he was of the local nobility and had recently purchased the manor, from a member of the prosilient lineage of a quondam feudal baron, whose name remained anonymous.
 The good tidings had allowed me to pay a visit to this Lord Dancey.
-Giddings had accompanied me on the visit, and when we arrived at the manor, the aristocrat was at home.
+Giddings had accompanied me on the visit, and when we had arrived at the manor, the aristocrat was at home.